 GlobalSign charges fees for Certificate issuance and renewal.
-GlobalSign does not charge for reissuance (re-key during the lifetime of the Certificate).
+GlobalSign does not charge for reissuance.
 Fees and any associated terms and conditions are made clear to Applicants both by the enrollment process through a web interface or in the sales and marketing materials on GlobalSign's various language specific web sites.